Skip to main content

 FieldTypeRequiredDefaultDescription

 serverstringYesIP address or FQDN of the target device.
-The server value is the unique identifier of the endpoint within the IDIAL database — there must not be multiple endpoints with the same server identifier.
+The unique identifier of the endpoint within IDIAL.

 tip

-Use issuer: true (instead of or in addition to trusted: true) so that the device continues to accept the IDIAL connection after the client certificate is renewed.
-This prevents unintended connection lockouts.
+Use issuer: true (instead of or in addition to trusted: true) so the device continues to accept the IDIAL connection even after the client certificate is renewed.
+This prevents unintentional connection lockouts.

 Response 200